-Rendering grass has always been a challenge in architectural graphics, especially for the average designer who does not specialize in developing computer-generated graphics (CGI).
+Rendering different types of grass has always been a challenge in architectural graphics, especially for the average designer who does not specialize in developing computer-generated imagery (CGI).

 The best we could do in the past was to apply a bump map and maximize the setting, so the ground did not look completely flat.

 Any material in Revit, SketchUp, Rhino, Vectorworks, or Archicad with the word “grass” in its name will render, by default, as a thick three-dimensional-looking grass in Enscape.
 Even in the small comparison images below, it is easy to see what a big difference there is.

-This article will cover the ins and outs of the grass rendering feature in Enscape, with a focus on Revit and SketchUp.
+This article will cover the ins and outs of the 3D grass rendering feature in Enscape, with a focus on Revit and SketchUp.

 Revit’s flat Grass material